-As most of mosses Phoenix moss can grow in a tank with low lighting level and actually almost without additional СО2 fertilizers supply or micro- and macro-fertilizers.
+As most of mosses phoenix can grow in a tank with low lighting level and actually almost without additional CO2 fertilizers supply or micro- and macro-fertilizers.
 Also like other moss kinds this one is demanding in terms of water cleanness.
 Algae may start to grow due to suspended matter that settles on the moss leaves.

 This is why in tanks with phoenix moss you may often encounter cherry shrimps, for which organic remnants are perfect food supply.
 Filtration is a must in this case, since it not only purifies water, but also it creates water flow which is necessary for the moss.
 Without filtration the plant itself starts to absorb rot off organics as a sponge.

 Application in aquascaping

-Phoenix Moss looks perfectly in a standard aquarium with fishes and it naturally fits into small nano tanks.
+Phoenix moss looks perfectly in a standard aquarium with fishes and it naturally fits into small nano tanks.
 It is used either as a monoculture or together with other moss kinds and tank plants.

 Fluffy hillocks can be put somewhere on top, they are used to decorate stones, snags, to fill cavities or even aquatic gardens can be made from them.
 Phoenix moss can stick to any surface.
 To fix it on the net place all the moss brunches at equal distance from each other and tie them with a thread in increments of 3-4 mm.

 In 1.5 months the whole net will be covered with vegetation.
-It is not necessary to use sea-line to fix Phoenix moss, since this kind of moss grows fast and till the thread rots it will already strongly stick to the substrate.
+It is not necessary to use sea-line to fix phoenix moss, since this kind of moss grows fast and till the thread rots it will already strongly stick to the substrate.
 Even if you just leave one brunch of the moss on a stone or a snag in a tank, in a few month it will grow into a dark-green round-shaped hillock with rather specific structure.

-When decorating a tank it’s better to put Phoenix moss closer to focus points and not in the tank corners, since it will inevitably draw spectators attention to itself even if other moss kinds are also present in a tank.
+When decorating a tank it’s better to put fissiden moss closer to focus points and not in the tank corners, since it will inevitably draw spectators attention to itself even if other moss kinds are also present in a tank.